-The Group has entered into license agreement with Fendi S.r.l. for the production, design and distribution of furniture, lighting and kitchens.
-The term of this agreement is effective from January 1, 2022 and will last for thirteen years.
-Under this license agreement the Group will pay royalties on the net sales of the related collection.
-The agreement also provides for the payment of minimum annual guaranteed and a mandatory marketing contribution.
-These agreements can typically be terminated early by either party for several reasons, including but not limited to non-payment of royalties, failure to reach minimum sales thresholds and unauthorized changes to products.
+The Group has entered into a licensing agreement with FENDI for the production, design, and distribution of furniture.
+The duration of this agreement starts from January 1, 2022, and will last for thirteen years.
+Under this licensing agreement, the Group will pay royalties on the net sales of the respective collection.
+The agreement includes, among other things, the payment of a guaranteed minimum annual fee and a mandatory marketing contribution.
+These agreements can generally be terminated early by either party for various reasons, including, for example, but not limited to, non-payment of royalties, failure to meet minimum sales thresholds, and unauthorized product modifications.